Carnegie Mellon College of Fine Arts

-The College of Fine Arts (CFA) at Carnegie Mellon University in Pittsburgh, in the U.S. state of Pennsylvania oversees the Schools of Architecture, Art, Design, Drama, and Music along with its associated centers, studios, and galleries.
+The College of Fine Arts (CFA) is the school of the arts at Carnegie Mellon University, a private university in Pittsburgh, Pennsylvania.
+It administers five department-level schools: the School of Architecture, the School of Art, the School of Design, the School of Drama, and the School of Music.

+History

 The College of Fine Arts has its roots in 1900, when the institution was first founded as Carnegie Technical Schools.
 The School of Fine and Applied Arts was one of the original four schools within Carnegie Technical Schools and later became the College of Fine Arts.
 Officially founded in 1905 as the first comprehensive arts learning institution in the United States, CFA has educated outstanding artists, architects, designers, theater artists and musicians who have made important contributions to culture in the United States and the world for almost a century.